 Attracting, engaging and retaining talent during a merger is a very evident challenge too.
 This has always been the case, but has the risk of being further amplified through social media channels and platforms like Glassdoor, where dissatisfaction is shared, which in turn does also impact retention and attrition.

 You have to be open to the possibility of rumours, which can easily be leaked to external parties.
 If you don’t involve your employees then they will more than likely reach their own conclusions about why things are taking place and what the future could look like.
 Fake news that reaches any key stakeholders, or even competitors, can be damaging.

-If you are interested in speaking at one of our events, or would like to attend an event in the future then please do reach out to firstname.lastname@example.org.
+If you are interested in speaking at one of our events, or would like to attend an event in the future then please do get in touch at email@example.com.

 To discuss any of the issues raised in this blog, please contact Mark Burrett.